-Mr. Zaich, San Rafael City Schools District January 26, 2017 Page 3 presentations, and walk and bike audits.
-Such outreach would help evaluate safety and accessibility issues related to walking and bicycling routes.
+Mr. Zaich, San Rafael City Schools District January 26, 2017 Page 3

 - The District should work with the City to incorporate the feasibility study of a new bicycle and pedestrian pathway to serve the school campus (TRANS-5b) into the San Rafael Bicycle & Pedestrian Plan Update. - We encourage the District to work with the Marin County Bicycle Coalition and Marin Safe Routes to School to develop and promote Bike to School Day events, class team bike challenges, and educational programs on traffic safety. - We also encourage the District to consider participating in the 511.org SchoolPool RideMatch service to promote walking, biking and carpooling to school.
 Doing so will reduce impacts on the state highway system.